August’s warm and sunny weather and array of festivals and events means you have plenty of options for things to see and do

 Minack Theatre, Cornwall

 The Minack Theatre, situated four miles from Land’s End, Cornwall, is beautifully perched on the very edge of a cliff face.
 The theatre was originally opened in 1932 in order for locals to perform their favourite Shakespeare plays.
-Most of the plays performed are still by Shakespeare and his contemporaries.
+Some of the plays performed are still by Shakespeare and his contemporaries.

 During your visit, don’t miss out on a wander through the theatre’s gardens, which wrap around the theatre, dotted with plants that rarely grow in a climate as mild as Britain’s.